Secure Computation Offloading in Blockchain based IoT Networks with Deep Reinforcement Learning: Network Architecture

-In this paper, we propose an integrated edge-cloud architecture for IoT networks as shown in Fig. 1.
-Specially, the proposed system is deployed and managed by a blockchain network.
-The proposed architecture consists of three layers, namely mobile devices layer, edge computing layer and cloud computing layer.
+We propose an integrated edge-cloud architecture for IoT networks with blockchain as shown in Fig.~\ref{Fig:Overview}, including three main layers, namely mobile devices layer, edge computing layer and cloud computing layer.
 The key features of each layer are presented as follows.

-- \textbf{Mobile devices layer:} This layer includes a network of IoT mobile devices (MDs) connected together on blockchain.
-Each MD has a blockchain account to join into the network and perform task offloading to cloud servers.